tweedegolf/symfony-okoa/README.md

     bower install

 ## Running Tests
-* PHPSpec tests can be run using `bin/phpspec run`
-* Behat tests can be run using `bin/behat`
+* You can run tests using `bin/kahlan`

 ## Running a server
 A server can be started using `gulp server`.
 This will start both a livereload server as well as a server for the Symfony application.
-A simple Symfony application server can be started using `bin/symfony server:run` or `gulp symfony`.
+A simple Symfony application server can be started using `bin/symfony server:run`.